How can I get information about a retreat?

 You can be reached at (415) 488-0164 x 262 in case of an emergency during a retreat.
 Please note that this is to be used only in the case of an emergency.
-No one monitors this line in between retreats.
-During retreats, you may need to leave a voicemail message, which the retreat managers will get to the retreatant as soon as possible.
+No one monitors this line between retreats.
+During retreats, callers may need to leave a voicemail message, which the retreat managers will get to the retreatant as soon as possible.

 Can I have a package sent to me while I'm on retreat?

 Yes, though we do discourage this for short retreats.
 You can have the package sent to the following address: Your name, c/o SRMC-Retreat Manager's Office, 5000 Sir Francis Drake Blvd, P.O.
 Box 169, Woodacre, CA 94973.
-Make sure to clearly mark the name of the retreat on the package to make sure it gets to you.
+Make sure to clearly mark the name of the retreat on the package to ensure it gets to you.
 The retreat managers will leave you a note when the package arrives, and you can pick it up in the retreat manager's office.

 Can I be a volunteer at the retreat?